-The OPPO K3 has the same 3675mAh battery with VOOC 3.0 fast charging that makes it amazingly fast.
-Other highlights include an AMOLED display, in-display fingerprint sensor, pop-up selfie camera, and Snapdragon 710 octa-core chipset.
+The OPPO K3 has the same 3675mAh battery with VOOC 3.0 fast charging which makes it amazingly fast.
+Other highlights include an AMOLED display, in-display fingerprint sensor, a pop-up selfie camera, and Snapdragon 710 octa-core chipset.

-The Realme 3 Pro (review) is an interesting Snapdragon 710-powered phone that comes with VOOC 3.0 fast charging over the regular micro USB port.
-The proprietary box charger can top up the 4045mAh battery from zero to 100 percent in around 1 hour and 20 minutes.
+The Realme 5 Pro (review) is an interesting Snapdragon 712-powered phone that comes with VOOC 3.0 fast charging over the regular USB Type C port.
+The proprietary box charger can top up the 4035mAh battery from zero to 100 percent in around 1 hour and 20 minutes.

-The Realme 3 Pro has a 6.3-inch display, dual rear cameras, and runs Android Pie-based Color OS.
-It’s also part of the Android Q program, and Realme is also beta-testing its own software on the phone.
+The Realme 5 Pro has a 6.3-inch display, dual rear cameras, and runs Android Pie-based Color OS.
+It’s also part of the new Quad Camera strategy.

 Ever since the Note 7 fiasco, Samsung has restricted itself to 15W fast charging till the start of 2019, even on flagships like Galaxy Note 9 and Galaxy S10.
 This year, the 15W adaptive fast charging has been passed on to almost all affordable phones from the brand.